Afrikaans grammar: Polysemy

-Remember the following: the collective noun: 'n skool visse (a school of fish) has nothing to do with a school, therefore it is written as a separate word.

 Homonyms

-differ in meaning, but have the same pronunciation and spelling, e.g. a haas (hare) has two long ears and you have to haas (hurry) to be on time.
-Also: food is duur (expensive); something can also duur lang (take long).
+Homomnyms are words that differ in meaning, but have the same pronunciation and spelling.
+For instance, a haas (hare) has two long ears and you have to haas (hurry) to be on time.
+Also: food is duur (expensive); something can also duur lang (take a long amount of time).
 The stove works with gas (gas); you are my gas (guest) today.

 Homophones

-are words that sound the same, but the spelling and meaning differ, e.g. something is as heavy as lood (lead); the twig has made a new loot (bud).
-More examples: verys/vereis (iced/required); vlei/vly (flatter/fly); vel/fel (skin/fierce); vier/fier (four/celebrate).
+Homophones are words that sound the same, but the spelling and meaning differ, e.g. something is as heavy as lood (lead); the twig has made a new loot (bud).
+More examples include verys/vereis (iced/required), vlei/vly (flatter/fly), vel/fel (skin/fierce), and vier/fier (four/celebrate).

 Synonyms

-are words with the same meaning, e.g. basis/grondslag (basis/grounds); pragtig/lieflik/mooi (beautiful/lovely/pretty).
+A synonym is a word that means the same as another word, e.g. basis/grondslag (basis/grounds); pragtig/lieflik/mooi (beautiful/lovely/pretty).

 Antonyms

-are words with the opposite meaning, e.g. aanval/verdedig (attack/defend); mooi/lelik (pretty/ugly); vroeg/laat (early/late).
+An antonym is a word that means the opposite of another word, e.g. aanval/verdedig (attack/defend); mooi/lelik (pretty/ugly); vroeg/laat (early/late).

 Paronyms

-are words that are derived from the same root, but the compound and meaning differ.
+Paronyms are words that are derived from the same root, but the compound and meaning differ.
 These are also called stem-related words, e.g. We are bewoners (citizens) of the earth.
 They are inwoners (residents) of the home.

 We are getrou (faithful) to our principles.
 We vertrou (trust) our parents to give us the best.

 Reviewers give a kritiese (critical) judgment about movies.
 He is in a kritieke (critical) condition after the accident.

 Doublets have two forms of the root word that do not have the same meaning, e.g. The old man smokes tabak (tobacco).
 You talk twak (nonesense).

 The boom (handle) of the saucepan is uneven.
 The bodem (bottom) of the swimming pool is scabby.

 We like to braai vleis (meat).
 His poor performance is a thorn in my vlees (flesh).